Best Of19 min read

 2. Wealthfront — Best for Automated Tax Optimization

-Wealthfront has quietly built one of the most technically impressive tax-optimization engines in the consumer finance space.
-Don't let the simple interface fool you — the infrastructure underneath handles daily tax-loss harvesting, direct indexing (at $100K+), and stock-level tax-loss harvesting (at $500K+) in ways that genuinely move the needle on after-tax returns for high earners.
+Wealthfront has quietly built one of the most technically solid tax-optimization engines out there.
+Don't let the clean interface fool you — underneath, it's handling daily tax-loss harvesting, direct indexing (at $100K+), and stock-level tax harvesting (at $500K+) in ways that genuinely improve after-tax returns for high earners.

-Look, at a 0.25% flat AUM fee, Wealthfront's cost structure is straightforward and defensible.
-There's no tiered complexity, no hidden advisory charges.
-That $2M portfolio costs you $5,000/year, but if the tax-loss harvesting generates even a fraction of your tax savings back, the math works out strongly in your favor — especially in higher income brackets where capital gains tax rates hit harder.
-Honestly, I think Wealthfront is one of the most underappreciated platforms for people in the 32%+ federal bracket, and the fact that it doesn't have flashier marketing probably hurts its reputation more than its actual product does.
+Look, at 0.25% flat AUM, Wealthfront's pricing is straightforward with no hidden layers.
+That $2M portfolio costs you $5,000/year, but if tax-loss harvesting captures even part of what you'd owe in capital gains taxes, the math works out strongly in your favor — especially in higher brackets where capital gains hurt.
+Honestly?
+Wealthfront gets overlooked by people in the 32%+ federal tax bracket, and I think that's mainly because their marketing is quieter than competitors.

-Fun fact: direct indexing — where you own individual stocks instead of ETFs, which unlocks far more granular tax-loss harvesting — used to be reserved exclusively for clients with $5M+ at traditional wealth management firms.
-Wealthfront makes it available at $100K.
-That's a genuinely big deal.
+Fun fact: direct indexing — owning individual stocks instead of ETFs to unlock granular tax harvesting — used to be locked behind $5M+ minimums at traditional wealth firms.
+Wealthfront made it accessible at $100K.
+That's legitimately significant.

 Key Features:

-• Daily automated tax-loss harvesting across entire portfolio
+• Daily automated tax-loss harvesting across your portfolio

-• Direct Indexing at $100K+ AUM (own individual stocks rather than ETFs — unlocks deeper tax harvesting)
+• Direct Indexing at $100K+ AUM (own individual stocks, not ETFs — unlocks deeper tax optimization)

 • Stock-Level Tax-Loss Harvesting at $500K+ AUM